The following tutorial applies to the Desktop version of Internet Explorer 11. The Modern UI/Metro version is covered in a separate guide.

-In case you are typing in an address for a web page you have not visited before, you can press Enter to open it in the current Tab or Alt+Enter to open it in a new Tab and switch to it immediately.
-If you prefer to open the address in background and not switch the currently active Tab, press Alt+Shift+Enter on your keyboard.
+In case you are typing in an address for a web page you have not visited before, you can press Enter to open it in the current Tab or Alt+Enter to open it in a new tab and switch to it immediately.

 You can select the current Address Bar contents by pressing Alt+D or Ctlr+L on your keyboard.
 When you start typing, you replace the current address in Address Bar.

-See how Internet Explorer 11 also offers some results from previously visited websites (History) and your Favorites.
+This is how Internet Explorer 11 also offers some results from previously visited websites (History) and your Favorites.

 If the site you want is not on the recently visited sites list, you can type in one or more letters of it instead.
-For example, to find "http://www.pcworld.com" in history, type in "pc" and you will see the list of visited web sites starting with letters "pc".
+For example, to find "http://www.pcworld.com" in history, type in "pc" and you will see the list of visited web sites starting with the letters "pc".

-Like said before, use Alt+Enter to open selected address in a new Tab, but if you do not want to see the Tab right away, you can open it in the background by pressing Alt+Shift+Enter on your keyboard - this leaves your currently open Tab active.
+Like said before, use Alt+Enter to open the selected address in a new Tab, but if you do not want to see the Tab right away, you can open it in the background by pressing Alt+Shift+Enter on your keyboard - this leaves your currently open Tab active.

-You will also see a list of suggestions from your default search provider.
+IE's also looks for suggestions from its default search provider.
 You can switch between multiple search providers by clicking their icons on the bottom of the list.

 In the Use AutoComplete for section, make sure that Use Windows Search for better results is turned on.
 This makes searching much faster.

-Next, select any items you want to be searched for while typing letters into Internet Explorer Address Bar.
+Next, select any items you want to be searched for while typing letters into Internet Explorer Address Bar:

-If you want Internet Explorer 11 to list some most visited sites while you're typing in a web address, leave the Suggesting URLs option enabled.
+- If you want Internet Explorer 11 to list some most visited sites while you're typing in a web address, leave the Suggesting URLs option enabled.
 For example, if you type in "goo", Address Bar automatically suggests google.com even if you have never visited the site before.